 Application to the Dual Degree Program (MSSW/MPH)

-In addition to all of the materials required for admission to the MSSW program, applicants to the Dual Degree program must also apply and be accepted to Master of Public Health
+In addition to all of the materials required for admission to the MSSW program, applicants to the MSSW/MPH dual degree program must also apply and be accepted to the UT Health School of Public Health for the Master of Public Health.